 Black Friday & Cyber Monday Holiday Sales Planning

 It’s that time of year again: Pumpkin Spice is taking over our advertising, the weather is cooling, and supply chains and shipping woes are starting.
-Much like last year, shoppers will be flocking to buy online.
-The opportunity is once again here to promote your own work and make the most of the holiday shopping season.
+Much like previous years, shoppers will be flocking to buy online.
+The opportunity is again here to promote your work and make the most of the holiday shopping season.

 With that in mind, let’s focus on the biggest and most important holiday sales days of the year.
 Yeah, I’m talking about Black Friday through Cyber Monday.